truera/trulens/docs/component_guides/other/no_context_warning.md

 ## Other issues

-If you are still seeing the _Not Recording_ warning and none of the solutions above address the problem, please post a [GitHub issue](https://github.com/truera/trulens/issues) or a slack post on the [AIQuality Forum](https://communityinviter.com/apps/aiqualityforum/josh).
+If you are still seeing the _Cannot find TruLens context_ warning and none of the solutions above address the problem, please post a [GitHub issue](https://github.com/truera/trulens/issues) or a slack post on the [AIQuality Forum](https://communityinviter.com/apps/aiqualityforum/josh).